 About the speed test

-In order to obtain the most accurate broadband speed test result, ensure you take the following steps at the time that the test is conducted:
+If you want to get the most accurate measure of your broadband speed, make sure you take the following steps at the time that the test is conducted:

-- Downloads - cancel any downloads, including those initiated by background programs, as this will adversely affect your broadband speed.
-Also you should close any programs that require a constant internet connection such as online radio or RSS feeds.
+- Cancel any downloads, including those initiated by background programs, and close any programs that require a constant internet connection such as online radio or RSS feeds.
+All of these things would adversely affect your broadband speed.

-- Wireless routers - connect your computer to your router with a cable, if possible.
-While wireless connections are very convenient, they do not always utilise the fastest broadband speeds.
-Thick walled buildings and the physical distance from the router are just two factors that can have an adverse affect on your broadband speed when using a wireless connection.
+- Connect your computer to your router with a cable, if possible.
+While wireless connections are very convenient, they do not always utilise the fastest broadband speeds, so a wired connection will give you a more accurate reading of the speed coming into your home.
+The physical distance from the router, the placement of the router, and the device you’re using are just some of the factors that can have an adverse affect on your broadband speed when you’re using WiFi.

-- Network coverage - stay still if you are testing the speed of your 3G / 4G connection.
+- Keep your device in the same place while the test is going on if you are testing the speed of your 3G / 4G connection.
 Although 3G / 4G is designed to offer you internet on the move, the quality and speed of the connection will vary considerably from place to place, so only run the test when you are stationary and have a strong signal.

-- Broadband network congestion - choose a quiet time of day when broadband download demand is low.
+- Choose a quiet time of day to conduct the test, when broadband download demand is low.
 Peak times, especially during evenings, put your ISP under pressure and broadband speeds can suffer, especially if the ISP activates 'throttling' (the artificial slowing down of the network).